Welcome to today's edition of the Rush 24-7 podcast.

 Because of expectations.

-We've got truckers because of the high cost of diesel, stopping traffic in New Jersey yesterday on the turnpike.
+We've got truckers because of the high cost of diesel stopping traffic in New Jersey yesterday on the turnpike.

-Uh We have, you know, the story in USA Today about people going to the grocery store now unable to buy the same amount of food they used to buy with the same budget, and so they're now having to change lifestyles and so forth, and all of this is being portrayed as something catastrophic and horrible.
+We have the story in USA Today about people going to the grocery store now unable to buy the same amount of food they used to buy with the same budget.

 Yet these things happen constantly.